This briefing sets out the actions a business should take when a dispute or potential dispute arises.

 Does the business really want to be involved in legal proceedings?

 - The value of the claim, the costs involved and the commercial implications of success or failure.
 Even if the business wins, it will not recover all of the legal costs it has incurred.
 Especially if the matter falls within the Small Claims Track whereby it is on each party to bear their own costs.

 - The time, cost and management commitment involved, most of which is incurred early on in the process.

-- How it will affect ongoing commercial relationships.
+- How it will affect ongoing commercial relationships?

 - Whether the mere existence of a dispute will create difficulties in bidding for new business or otherwise adversely affect the business’ reputation.

 - Whether there is a commercial advantage to the dispute (for example, by showing that the business is serious about trademark infringement).